hydra3333/Pi4CC/README.md

   5. A local Pi4CC website (and bits) and companion python3 script and relevant crontab entries to re-index nightly

-Setup a Raspberry Pi 4 4Gb (Raspbian buster) as a HOME LAN media server (only inside a home LAN) so that :-
+**Setup a Raspberry Pi 4 4Gb (Raspbian buster) as a HOME LAN media server (only inside a home LAN) so that** :-
-  1. via DLNA, it can be searchable and serve .mp4 files to Apps on tablets and phones and smartTVs
+  1. via DLNA, it can be searchable and serve .mp4 files to Apps on tablets and phones and smartTVs etc
   2. via a LAN-only web page, it can it can be searchable on tablets and phones and PCs, and be able to "cast" .mp4 files to Chromecast devices connected to TVs (eg a Chromecast Ultra, which can play h.265).